JustinasAst/baigiamasis.front/README.md

 ## Why I create this project

-Very often people look for information about a car before buying it.
-And it is very important that people who had such a car can share their experiences.
-I do all the time, when I looking for a new used car.
+Very often people try to find information before buying used car. i do it often.
+So I create this site where people can leave feedback about cars which they used.

 ## ToDo